TaraTritt/dapp-starter/README.md

 );
 ```

-7. Deploy the contract to the Rinkeby Network. **Make sure to execute this command inside the ethereum directory**
+7. Deploy the contract to the Rinkeby Network. **Make sure to execute this command inside the ethereum directory.** This may take a few minutes to finish executing.

 ```shell
 node deploy.js